hdaklue/polish/README.md

 }
 ```

-## Creating Custom Polishers
+## Creating Custom Polishers: Unleash Your Creativity

-Polish is designed to be extended with your own creative polishers.
-Here's how to build powerful, reusable formatting logic:
+Polish truly shines when you create domain-specific polishers tailored to your application's unique needs.
+Here's how to build powerful, reusable formatting logic that will make your future self grateful:

 ### Business-Specific Polishers